webplatform/docs/css/properties/pointer-events/index.md

 |Description=In HTML/XML content, this value and the value all have the same effect.
 In SVG content, this value and the value visiblePainted have the same effect.
 }}{{CSS Property Value
 |Data Type=none
-|Description=The element is never the target of pointer events, although pointer events may target its descendant elements if those descendants have pointer-events set to some other value.
+|Description=The element is never the target of pointer events, although pointer events may target its descendant elements if those descendants have the <code>pointer-events</code> set to some other value.
 }}{{CSS Property Value
 |Data Type=all
 |Description=The element may be the target element for pointer events whenever the pointer is inside the CSS border edge of the element.